vertex-7/hello-world/README.md

 I'm just learning "code" for the first time.
 I've always in the creative space, and only an end user.

 Now I've added changes on my local computer to push back to remote.

+This time I'm making changes on a branch, so as to commit them for review.